leolpaz/blog-app/README.md

 > A blog app made on ruby on rails with users and posts functionality

-On this milestone I create views for post and user
+On this milestone I create models validation, tests for the models and solve n+1 problems

 ## Built With